flipperdevices/flipperzero-firmware/README.md

-# flipper-jetpack-joyride
+# flipper-jetpack-game

 `JETPACKS, ROCKETS, AND ADVENTURE AWAITS!`

 ![JETRIDE](docs/screenshots/gameplay.png)

-## Jetpack Joyride Game Remake for Flipper Zero
+## Game Remake of Jetpack Joyride for Flipper Zero
 - Recreated based on the classic Jetpack Joyride game for Flipper Zero.
 - Get ready for a thrilling ride filled with obstacles, coins, and of course, jetpacks!

 ### Usage

-- Start the "Jetpack Joyride" plugin and navigate Barry through the lab with your jetpack.
+- Start the "Jetpack Game" plugin and navigate Barry through the lab with your jetpack.

 ### Build